-The final evaluation for this course will be a final examination taking place during the Final Examinations week as per the SJSU Fall 2021 schedule, which will be the culminating activity based on the course material covered in the semester.
+The final evaluation for this course will be a final examination taking place during the Final Examinations week as per the SJSU Fall 2022 schedule, which will be the culminating activity based on the course material covered in the semester.
+Details regarding the final exam will be announced ahead of time in class and also on Canvas.